kasleet/dynabridge/README.md

 ## What's the difference to other DynamoDB wrappers or ORMs?

 There are plenty of other ORMs and wrappers for DynamoDB out there.
 Many of them seem abandoned, lack traction, or just feel overly complex.
-The goal of this library is to keep things as simple as possible, with a minimal footprint, while still providing all the essential features you need for your CRUD operations.
+There are definitely useful libraries out there, but they have a different goal in mind.
+The aim of this library is to keep things as simple as possible, with a minimal footprint, while still providing all the essential features you need for your CRUD operations.

 ## Key features and selling points

 - No use of decorators - keeping your types and interfaces clean
-- Extremely easy to use
+- (Hopefully) extremely easy to use
 - Type-safe CRUD for your data model
 - On-the-fly migrations